Brady Smigiel

-Brady Smigiel (born October 10, 2006) is an American football quarterback at Newbury Park High School, expected to play college football for the Michigan Wolverines.
+Brady Smigiel (born October 10, 2006) is an American college football quarterback for the Michigan Wolverines.

 Biography

-Smigiel has a twin brother.
-He grew up in Newbury Park, California, and attended Newbury Park High School, where he played football as a quarterback under his father, Joe.
-Smigiel also played basketball at Newbury Parker.
-He became the starter as a freshman and threw for 3,479 yards and 46 touchdowns to 11 interceptions that year.
+Brady Smigiel was born on October 10, 2006, along with his twin brother, Beau.
+He grew up in Newbury Park, California and attended Newbury Park High School, playing high school football as a quarterback under his head coach and father, Joe.
+Smigiel also played basketball at Newbury Park.

-Smigiel then threw for 4,222 yards and 52 touchdowns as a sophomore, setting the Ventura County single-season passing touchdowns record while also becoming his school's career leader in touchdown passes.
-He was named the Ventura County Star All-County Offensive Player of the Year and led Newbury Park to the finals of the Division 5 state playoffs.
-Smigiel threw for 3,521 yards and 49 touchdowns to three interceptions as a junior, leading his team to a 14–1 record and the Southern Section Division 2 title while being named the Los Angeles Times Player of the Year.
+As a freshman, Smigiel started and threw for 3,479 yards and 46 touchdowns with 11 interceptions that year.
+As a sophomore, Smigiel threw for 4,222 yards and 52 touchdowns, setting the Ventura County single-season passing touchdowns record, while also becoming his school's career-leader in touchdown passes.
+He was named the Ventura County Star All-County Offensive Player of the Year and led Newbury Park to the finals in the Division 5 state playoffs.
+As a junior, Smigiel threw for 3,521 yards and 49 touchdowns with three interceptions, leading his team to a 14–1 record and the Southern Section Division 2 title, while also being named the Los Angeles Times Player of the Year.
 He was also the Cal-Hi Sports Mr. Football Award winner.

 Smigiel initially committed to play college football for the Florida State Seminoles, but retracted his commitment in January 2025.
-He later committed to the Michigan Wolverines.
-He is a five-star prospect, one of the top quarterbacks, and a top-100 recruit nationally in the 2026 recruiting class.
+He went on to switch his commitment to the Michigan Wolverines.
+As a senior, he passed for over 1,600 yards with 15 touchdowns before tearing his ACL and missing most of his final season.